-- Get your grill going–charcoal works best in this situation.
+- Fire up the grill.
+Charcoal works best in this situation.

 - Rub each potato with olive oil, salt, and black pepper and wrap individually in aluminum foil.
 Place the potatoes in the coals of the grill.

-- While the potatoes cook, place yogurt in a small bowl and add parse and mint.
+- While the potatoes cook, place yogurt in a small bowl and add parsley and mint.
 If you are using the chili crisp, add a spoonful for a spicier addition.